 For a long time I wanted to pursue an MBA education, but the timing was never right.
 After relocating to Luxembourg, my current employer provided me with the time and stability to commit myself to four weeks a year.
 I chose Maastricht for several reasons.
 First, it is modular, which suits both my employer and myself.
 Second, I’ve read some very positive reviews about the programme, and they’re Triple Crown accredited.
 The international and diverse character is a major plus, it’s easy for me to blend in among students from many other countries.
 Maastricht is also just two hours away from where I work and live, so I can travel by car and I am still close to my family in case of an emergency.

 Well, I started the programme in September 2015, so in a few weeks, sadly enough, I will have my last module, Entrepreneurship.
 Right after that, I have to start working on my Business Consulting Project.
-Hopefully, and I am being really optimistic here, I can finish by the end of the year.
+Hopefully, and I am being really optimistic here, I can finish by the end of 2018.